-The exhaust gases and hydrocarbon particles from the engine first pass through the Diesel Oxidation Catalyst (DOC).
-Some of the gases and hydrocarbon particles are oxidized as they pass through the DOC.
-The gases then pass through the Diesel Particulate Filter (DPF).
+The exhaust gases and hydrocarbon particles from the engine first pass through Diesel Oxidation Catalyst (DOC).
+Some of the gasses and matter are oxidized as they pass through the DOC.
+The gasses then pass through the Diesel Particulate Filter (DPF).
 The DPF collects the soot and any ash that is produced by the combustion in the engine.
 During regeneration, the soot is converted into a gas and the ash remains in the DPF.
-The gases finally pass through the Selective Catalytic Reduction (SCR).
-Before the gases pass through the SCR, Diesel Exhaust Fluid (DEF) is injected into the gas stream.
+The gasses finally pass through the Selective Catalytic Reduction (SCR).
+Before the gasses pass through the SCR, Diesel Exhaust Fluid (DEF) is injected into the gas stream.
 The DEF is controlled by the Pump Electronic Unit (PEU).
 The mixtures of DEF and the exhaust gas pass through the SCR reducing the NOx in the exhaust emissions.

-The engine software will control the amount of DEF that will be required to keep the exhaust emission compliant.
+The engine software will control the amount of DEF that will be required in order to keep the exhaust emission compliant.